-In this article, you can learn and understand how to block EXE in Firewall in Windows 10.
-The protection tool in Windows 10 performs a credible job of securing the system from external attacks or threats.
+In this article, you can learn and understand how to block EXE in Firewall in Windows 10 or 11.
+The protection tool in Windows 11/10 performs a credible job of securing the system from external attacks or threats.
 It moreover allows users to control and block EXE from accessing network.
-It can be quite effective if you want to prevent a program from uploading data without your authority.
+It can be quite effective if you want to prevent a program from uploading data without your authorization.
 See – How to Allow Ports through Firewall in Windows 10.

 You can block a program in Firewall by making some rules effortlessly.
 You can follow a few steps to block any type EXE through the Firewall in Windows 10.
 Read on to know more!

-How to block EXE in Windows 10 Firewall easily
+Block EXE in Windows 11 and 10 Firewall easily

-Here is How to block EXE in Windows 10 Firewall –
+Here is How to block EXE in Windows 11 or 10 Firewall –

 Step-1: In the search box, type Firewall.
 Select Windows Defender Firewall (Control panel) from the list.